-Our cash paid for income taxes for fiscal 2015 is higher than our income tax expense primarily as a result of non-cash tax benefits relating to tax losses for which the cash benefit is expected to occur in a future period.
-This was partially offset by cash tax benefits from stock-based compensation deductions that are recorded in shareholder's equity.
+Our cash paid for income taxes for fiscal 2016 is higher than our income tax expense primarily as a result of non-cash tax benefits relating to tax losses for which the cash benefit is expected to occur in a future period.

-We are currently under income tax audits in various jurisdictions.
-We believe that our income tax reserves associated with these matters are adequate as the positions reported on our tax returns will be sustained on their technical merits.
-However, final resolution is uncertain and there is a possibility that it could have a material impact on our financial condition, results of operations or cash flows.
+We believe that our income tax reserves are adequately maintained taking into consideration both the technical merits of our tax return positions and ongoing developments in our income tax audits.
+However, the final determination of our tax return positions, if audited, is uncertain, and there is a possibility that final resolution of these matters could have a material impact on our results of operations or cash flows.
 See Note 14 in our accompanying consolidated financial statements for additional discussion.